Teen finds road to success paved with empathy

 “We felt it was something that was becoming more and more necessary in our district, especially if we want to make ourselves a more competitive district,” Passarella said.

-Volunteering at a food pantry and at the Cental American Refugee Center in Brentwood, where he enjoys teaching English to immigrants, adults and adolescents, Passarella began a letter-writing campaign to state officials to appeal their decision to cut funding for refugee-assistance programs.
+Volunteering at a food pantry and the Cental American Refugee Center in Brentwood, where he teaches English to immigrants, adults and adolescents, Passarella began a letter-writing campaign to state officials to appeal the decision to cut funding for refugee-assistance programs.

 “It does makes me happy to know that the students that I’m teaching English to are able to find jobs now and go to parent-teacher conferences now and feel confident because I helped them learn English,” he said.